etienne-martin/svg-to-img/README.md

 Note: When you install svg-to-img, it downloads a recent version of Chromium (~170Mb Mac, ~282Mb Linux, ~280Mb Win) that is guaranteed to work with the library.

+#### Debian

-🐧: If you're planning on running svg-to-img on Debian, you will need to manually install the following dependencies:
+If you're planning on running svg-to-img on Debian, you will need to manually install the following dependencies:

 ```bash
 #!/bin/bash